Secondary Finishes

 Decorative Plating for Wire Mesh

 Decorative plating is an electrodeposition process where a thin layer of brass, nickel, chrome, or copper is deposited on the wire mesh surface in a tank-dipped procedure.
 A decorative antique plated finish can really bring out the texture of a woven wire mesh in ways that other coatings cannot.
 The thin layer of metal does not mask the detail of the wire mesh but rather highlights it.
 The antique plated finish process introduces a dark oxide layer over top of the bright plated alloy.
-Then, visual depth is created by physically relieving the high points of the wire mesh allowing the bright plated alloy to show through.
+Then, visual depth is removed by a human with an abrasive pad to get the desired effect on the high points of the wire mesh allowing the bright plated alloy to show through.
 A thin layer of lacquer is applied after plating to help preserve the finish from further tarnishing.

 Maximum Dimensions: 42″x96″